 - a.
-An appeal process is available through the Principal for extenuating cases. - Students should lock their cars.
-Students will not be allowed to return to their cars during school hours. - c.
-Any vehicle not displaying a proper permit may be towed at the owner's expense. - d.
-Students using automobiles may enter the building through the front and rear main student entrances.
+All Massachusetts driving laws apply on school grounds.
+Students may not text or use cell phones while driving on school property. - b.
+An appeal process regarding a permit application is available through the Principal for extenuating cases. - c.
+Students should lock their cars.
+Monty Tech assumes no responsibility for loss or damage of the vehicle parked on campus or personal property left within, on or around such.
+Monty Tech assumes no liability for vehicles that are towed. - d.
+Students will not be allowed to return to their cars during school hours. - e.
+Any vehicle not displaying a proper permit may be towed at the owner's expense. - f.
+Upon arriving to school and parking in the morning, students are expected to immediately enter the school building.
+Students may enter the building through the front and rear main student entrances. - g.

-- e.
 Students with more than five (5) unexcused tardies, absences or dismissals during any given quarter will lose parking privileges for the next quarter.
 A professional note (doctor, legal, etc.) must be submitted within three (3) days of the tardy, absence or dismissal.
 Parking permits will be issued at the discretion of the Dean of Students.
-(Refer to Rules and Regulations for Attendance). - f.
-A \$30 fee will be charged each driver and/or auto to help defray the cost for supervision. - g.
-Each student will be assigned a parking permit upon payment of fee.
-Students are not allowed to share spaces with other students. - h.
-Students needing a temporary permit for a limited period of time will make a request to the Dean of Students in sufficient time (minimum 1 day). - i.
-Upon arriving to school and parking in the morning, students are expected to immediately enter the school building. - Students are reminded that student vehicles are subject to search while parked on school grounds. - k.
-Students are not authorized to park at any other location other than the designated student parking area. - Students who apply for a parking permit must have a Massachusetts Driver's License. - m.Students who leave school grounds without permission (truant) in a vehicle will lose parking privileges. - n.
-Permits may not be transferred from one student to another. - o.
-Permits may be suspended and/or revoked for disciplinary reasons. - p.
-Vehicles deemed to be unsafe will not be allowed on the property. - q.
-Out of state vehicles may be required to provide proof of acceptable insurance. - r.
-All Massachusetts driving laws apply on school grounds.
-Students may not text or use cell phones while driving on school property.
+(Refer to pages Rules and Regulations for Attendance). - h.
+A \$30 fee will be charged each driver and/or auto to help defray the cost for supervision. - i.
+Each student will be assigned a parking permit upon payment of fee. - j.
+Students needing a temporary permit for a limited period of time will make a request to the Dean of Students in sufficient time (minimum 1 day). - k.
+Students are reminded that student vehicles are subject to search while parked on school grounds.
+Any items found in the student's vehicle is understood to belong to that student and subject to consequences per the Student Handbook. - Students are not authorized to park at any other location other than the designated student parking area. - m.Students who apply for a parking permit must have a Massachusetts Driver's License. - n.
+Students who leave school grounds without permission (truant) in a vehicle will lose parking privileges. - o Permits may not be transferred from one student to another. - n.
+Permits may be suspended and/or revoked for disciplinary reasons. - o.
+Vehicles deemed to be unsafe will not be allowed on the property. - Out of state vehicles may be required to provide proof of acceptable insurance. - q.
+An appeal process regarding a permit application is available through the Principal for extenuating cases